 Responsible Investment and Environmental, Social and Governance ('ESG') considerations are core values of the Group and its Investment Manager.
+In collaboration with its tenants, the Group provides demonstrable social impact within best-in-class care homes.
 These are considered in more detail on pages 10 to 13 and 22 to 23.
+The Group has also published a separate Sustainability Report for the year to 31 December 2022.

 - ESG considerations lie at the heart of the Group's approach because of our belief that a strong care ethos is essential for the long-term health of our investments.
-The Investment Manager commits extensive resources to incorporating ESG (and responsible investing principles) throughout their investment and decision-making processes, both at the time of the acquisition of any asset and on an ongoing basis. - Before acquiring any home, the Investment Manager reviews on a granular level, inter alia: the position of the home in the community and how the home engages with its community, the building lay-out and facilities, the natural environment of the home, the management team and general governance shown by the tenant as well as any relevant ratings by regulatory bodies such as the Care Quality Commission. - Once the Group has acquired a care home, the Investment Manager undertakes regular reviews of the environmental, social, governance and ethical policies that the home has in place and (to the extent possible) their adherence to these policies in the delivery of their services. - The Investment Manager's role as an engaged landlord includes careful monitoring of the home and ongoing dialogue with management.
+The Investment Manager commits extensive resources to incorporating ESG (and responsible investing principles) throughout their investment and decision-making processes, both at the time of the acquisition of any asset and on an ongoing basis.
+The Investment Manager has implemented a "house standard" investment approach which formally guides how ESG factors are considered for each new investment opportunity. - Before acquiring any home, the Investment Manager reviews on a granular level, inter alia: the position of the home in the community and how the home engages with its community, the building lay-out and facilities, the natural environment of the home, the management team and general governance shown by the tenant as well as any relevant ratings by regulatory bodies such as the Care Quality Commission. - Once the Group has acquired a care home, the Investment Manager undertakes regular reviews of the environmental, social, governance and ethical policies that the home has in place and (to the extent possible) their adherence to these policies in the delivery of their services. - The Investment Manager's role as an engaged landlord includes careful monitoring of the home and ongoing dialogue with management.
 In usual circumstances, the Investment Manager will visit every home at least every six months, occasionally visit the properties unannounced to gauge the culture and engaging with tenants who wish to improve their homes, potentially providing support and funding for this.
-During the COVID-19 pandemic, the Investment Manager continued to stay in touch with its tenants in order to provide support and to share market practice and published guidance, where appropriate. - The Group's vision of care includes promoting the conservation, protection and improvement of the physical and natural environments surrounding care homes not least because this makes the care home more attractive for both tenants and residents.
+The Group is currently undertaking a home-by-home review of its portfolio to pro-actively assess opportunities to further improve the portfolio's environmental or social credentials. - The Group's vision of care includes promoting the conservation, protection and improvement of the physical and natural environments surrounding care homes not least because this makes the care home more attractive for both tenants and residents.